Pot left on a stove ruled cause of fire that burned down Tiger Plaza apartments Tuesday evening

 The fire started around 6 p.m. at the Tiger Plaza Apartments on Alvin Dark Avenue.

 Fire officials said two apartment buildings were involved and they are both a total loss.
-Sixteen units were destroyed and five people have been displaced.
+Sixteen units were destroyed and eight people have been displaced, including four children.

+Keandra Price was inside of her apartment with her two children when it went up in flames.
+She was able to bring her children to safety, but now will have to find a new home just days before the Christmas holiday.

+"I can’t get them nothing for Christmas.
+I gotta work on getting somewhere to live.
+That’s more important than a Christmas gift," said Price.

 No injuries were reported.